AndreiB0gdan/Hello-World-/README.md

 Hi to all!
 Andrei is here!
-I like python and i stard study.
+I like python and i start learning it.
 I want to learn to code, to grow in career.